HIPAA Compliance Training and Certification Guide

 Encrypted Data Backup and Email Solutions

-Medical and dental offices are required to have extensive training regarding guidelines and requirements for HIPAA, OSHA and dealing with blood borne pathogens.
+Medical and dental offices are required to have extensive training regarding guidelines and requirements for HIPAA, OSHA and dealing with blood-borne pathogens.
 These compliance rules and training processes are for the safety of both the patient and the staff as well as for the protection of patient records.
-Some of the questions that are typically addressed relate to compliance and while detailed information can be found on the OSHA.gov or HHS.gov websites, some of the data isn’t very clearly defined and also relies heavily on legal interpretation.

 Is HIPAA and OSHA training required to be done on an annual basis?